Full coverage of the final South Carolina U.S. Senate debate between Senator Lindsey Graham and challenger Jaime Harrison.

 : Characterizing everyday Washington politics as a "food fight."

-: dysphemismsee definition - replacing neutral language with more derogatory or unpleasant terms, to instill a negative association.
+: dysphemismsee definition - replacing or augmenting otherwise accurate or neutral language with more derogatory or unappealing terms to instill a negative association.

-: common folksee definition - connecting with an audience by showing that you understand and share their everyday experiences and concerns.
+: common folksee definition - connecting with an audience by giving the impression that you understand and share their everyday struggles and concerns.

-: Harrison declares that he doesn't support adding more justices to the SCOTUS "at this point," which is not saying he doesn't support adding more justices at any other point in the future.
+: Harrison declaring that he doesn't support adding more justices to the Supreme Court "at this point" doesn't necessarily mean he's opposed to adding more justices to the Supreme Court—just not at this time. more...

 : hyperbolesee definition - an extravagant statement or figure of speech used for effect, not intended to be taken literally.